GalaChain/gswap-sdk/examples/full_dex/README.md

 # gSwap DEX Frontend Example

-A minimal example of how to build a decentralized exchange (DEX) frontend using the gSwap SDK and Gala Wallet.
-This React application demonstrates the core functionality needed to create a DEX interface.
+A minimal example of how to build a decentralized exchange (DEX) swapping frontend using the gSwap SDK and Gala Wallet.
+This React application demonstrates the core functionality needed to create a DEX swapping interface.

 IMPORTANT: Wallet connection will only work if you run this with SSL.
 Otherwise Gala Wallet will not inject into the page.